Learn about the rich history of The Emily Morgan Hotel - a DoubleTree by Hilton.

 - Guests were invited to sign original bricks of the building in 2012 that are now placed beneath new construction.

-Built in 1924 by famous architect Ralph Cameron, The Emily Morgan Hotel was originally constructed to be the Medical Arts Building on the Alamo Plaza.
-The thirteen-story tower is influenced by the Gothic revival and features pieces of cast iron, unique ornamentation, and a copper roof with wood ribs.
+Built in 1924, The Emily Morgan Hotel was originally developed by JM Nix to be the Medical Arts Building on the Alamo Plaza.
+Designed by famous architect Ralph Cameron, the thirteen-story tower is influenced by the Gothic revival and features pieces of cast iron, unique ornamentation, and a copper roof with wood ribs.
 Perhaps the most interesting architectural feature of the building is the array of gargoyles that line the building, each portraying a medical ailment.

 From 1924 to 1976, what is now The Emily Morgan Hotel was used as a Medical Arts Building.
 The building housed doctors' offices and a hospital.
 In 1976 the building was converted into modern office space, but was transformed into a hotel less than 10 years later.